 By Dr. Andrew Crellin- West Warwick, Rhode Island

-Dr. Crellin is married to Elaine Crellin (Owner of Sport and Spine Physical Therapy) and resides in Barrington with his three children.
+Dr. Andrew Crellin is a chiropractic physician and physical therapist with more 30 years of experience treating sports injuries.
 His office is located at 328 Cowesett Ave.
 West Warwick, R.I. and can reached at 821-6091